GitLab FI

 .gitlab-ci.yml

-in a sample solution - This file contains task definitions for generating a site in a faculty environment.
+in the sample solution - This file contains task definitions for generating a site in a faculty environment.

-- Check the output of the failing task
+- Check the output of the failed task

 Official GitLab user documentation